KickoKicko/VGA-Image-Blurring/Final Build/README.md

    - Use the command: `make INPUT=<yourInputBMP.bmp>`.
 The input file must be in the Convert directory, otherwise file path must be stated.

-     > **Note**: The output file might look weird or not display at all in windows.
-It should work on the board.
+     > **Note**: The output file might look weird or not display at all on your OS.
+It should work on the VGA display connected to the board.

      > **Note**: The exact `make` command may vary depending on your terminal or other factors, such as the version or configuration of `gcc` being used.